 This feature dares us to tell a ground beetle and cockroach apart.

 However, a ground beetle’s hard front wings can be a distinctive character to tell them apart.

 Most of the roaches do not have wings but even if they do the wings are rather soft as well as leathery.

-The world can never be free from cockroaches, therefore, the only thing that can be possibly done to keep them out of sight is by using different chemical and herbal methods to prevent them from inhabiting your houses and contaminating it.
+The world can never be free from cockroaches; therefore, the only thing that can be done to keep them out of sight is to use various herbal and chemical alternatives to prevent them from inhabiting your houses and contaminating them.